SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

 ### Subaccount Info

-In your SAP Cloud Platform Subaccount under "Overview" you can find both, your **API Endpoint** and the Subaccount **ID**, that you will need later.
+In your SAP BTP Subaccount under "Overview" you can find both, your **API Endpoint** and the Subaccount **ID**, that you will need later.

   ![Subaccount Overview](./images/scc-01.png)